aktechthoughts/nifi-cluster/README.md

 1.)
-Use "sh create_cluster.sh <1/2/3>" to create one/two/three node cluster.
+Use "sh create_insecure_cluster.sh <1/2/3>" to create one/two/three node cluster.

 2.)
 Use "sh start.sh <1/2/3>" to start one/two/three node cluster.